Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-We choose four subdivision-month combinations where exponential distribution provides more reliable fits compared to other RMs.
-The density function of the exponential distribution is monotonically decreasing which matches with the empirical histograms for these cases; also these data include high percentage of outliers.
-These chosen cases are -- (Coastal Karnataka; February), (Gujarat region; May), (Maratwada; December) and (Saurashtra, Kutch and Diu; December), having outlier proportions as 17.9\%, 13.0\%, 11.4\% and 13.0\%, respectively.
-The fitted exponential distributions based on the MDPDE approach are provided in Figure \ref{fig_exponential_bestfits}.
-The corresponding MDPDEs, their SEs and the CVMDs are provided in Table \ref{table_exponential_bestfits}.
+We choose four subdivision-month combinations where exponential distribution provides more reliable fits to { detrended rainfall data} compared to other members of RM.
+The density function of the exponential distribution is monotonically decreasing which resembles the empirical histograms for these cases; also these data include a high percentage of outliers.
+These chosen cases are -- (Coastal Karnataka; February), {(Marathwada; March)}, (Marathwada; December), and (Saurashtra, Kutch, and Diu; December), having outlier proportions of {10.7\%, 5.5\%, 2.9\%, and 26.1\%}, respectively.
+The fitted exponential distributions based on different estimation approaches and tuning parameter settings are provided in Figure \ref{fig_exponential_bestfits}.
+For exponential distribution, LME coincides with MLE.
+The corresponding MDPDEs, their SEs, and the WDs are provided in Table \ref{table_exponential_bestfits}.